How Can I Negotiate a New Loan with Commercial Lenders?

 3. The Small Business Administration

-The government has mandated the SBA to help smaller companies thrive by offering up to 90% LTV, low-interest rates (usually ranging from 2.5% to 5%), and long terms (as long as 30 years).
+The government has mandated the SBA to help smaller companies thrive by offering up to 90% loan to value ratio (LTV), low-interest rates (usually ranging from 2.5% to 5%), and long terms (as long as 30 years).

 4. Banks

-If you are negotiating your commercial real estate loan with a bank, it's essential to understand that these institutions are primarily motivated by client relationships.
+If you are negotiating your commercial real estate loans with a bank, it's essential to understand that these institutions are primarily motivated by client relationships.

 They usually prioritize clients with sizeable deposits and clients to use many of their other product lines.
 While setting up an additional depository account is not required, it can certainly help get your deal approved.